USFWS/secas/blueprint.md

 - The Blueprint identifies lands and waters that have high conservation value.
 A range of conservation activities could benefit those priority areas, including management, economic incentives, and protection.
 The Blueprint should not be interpreted as a plan for land acquisition.
 - The Blueprint is not intended to be used in isolation of other datasets.
 Instead, it provides a regional perspective that, in combination with local data and knowledge, can help inform decisions about where to focus conservation action in the face of future change.
-- If you want to find your piece of the Blueprint, depending on where you’re looking, you can explore the subregional Blueprint inputs and underlying datasets that drive the Blueprint priorities.
-These underlying layers can help you understand the priorities for birds, water quality, climate resilience, prescribed burning, reforestation, and much more.
+- If you want to find your piece of the Blueprint, depending on where you’re looking, you can explore the subregional Blueprint inputs and underlying datasets.
+These underlying layers can help you understand the important areas for birds, water quality, climate resilience, prescribed burning, reforestation, and much more.
 These other layers can help you tell the unique story of what makes your area of interest special.
 Contact Blueprint staff if you’d like some help.
 - As a living spatial plan, the Blueprint is always a work in progress.
 We maintain a list of the problems with the Blueprint that have been identified in the review process so far.
 Those “known issues” are captured [in the Blueprint documentation on the Conservation Planning Atlas](https://seregion.databasin.org/datasets/4693633d66ac4c83a5724f83353a2f76).
 The Blueprint will continue to be refined to incorporate updates to the input layers and feedback from Blueprint users and other partners.

 ### Input data

-Version 2.0 of the Southeast Blueprint integrates spatial priorities from the following plans:
+Version 2.0 of the Southeast Blueprint integrates the following plans:

 - The Peninsular Florida Blueprint 1.2: [Learn more and access the data on the Peninsular Florida CPA](https://pflcc.databasin.org/datasets/379b04cc361f4dee9a807949a53812e8)
 - The South Atlantic Conservation Blueprint 2.2: [Learn more about the South Atlantic Blueprint](http://www.southatlanticlcc.org/blueprint/) and [access the data on the South Atlantic CPA](https://salcc.databasin.org/galleries/06184a543ff346f8a4c096355d9df828)